ChrisDonovan307/rebl/README.md

 a dataset and produce all the results you might need for you.
 Note that it currently has a limited range of applications, but will be updated with more features and broader use cases shortly.

+## Coming Soon

+- Model validation: reliability and invariance
+- Model outputs and GoF
+- Test linking to baseline